Mr Ashley Brien, Deputy Headteacher and Designated Safeguarding Lead (DSL)

-Mr Sean Perrotton, Head of Post 16 and Designated Safeguarding Lead (DSL)
+Mr Sean Perrotton, Assistant Headteacher and Deputy Designated Safeguarding Lead (DDSL)

 Mr Roger Juniper, Safeguarding Governor